luckybluejay27/PhantomGalaxy/Lore/Ship Technology/1 Ship Tech.md

 **1. Maneuver Control**

 _Note:_ Even with advanced computation, warp jumps are imprecise by nature.
 Stellar bodies exert subtle, shifting gravitational fields that distort spacetime long before arrival.
-As a result, even a “direct” jump may leave a vessel parsecs from its intended destination—close by cosmic standards, but still requiring conventional travel to close the final gap
+As a result, even a “direct” jump may leave a vessel light seconds from its intended destination—close by cosmic standards, but still requiring conventional travel to close the final gap

 This is the heart of flight: the analog sticks, rudder pedals, throttle banks, and levered control arrays that allow the pilot to orient the ship in realspace and shape warp geometry.
 Every critical thrust and course correction originates here.
 It is mechanical.
 Physical.
 Immune to interference.

 **2. Diagnostic Control**
 Digital overlays, touchscreens, and command-line terminals give the crew insight into fuel ratios, temperature gradients, subsystem drift, and warp tension.
 These systems do not fly the ship—they _advise_, _warn_, and _predict_.
 Think of them as the pulse readers and telemetry echoes of the hull.

-**3. Interpretive & Comms Control**
+**3. Interpretive & Communicative Control**
 Navigation data, signal pings, AI traffic coordination—none of it touches the flight systems.
 Communications are physically isolated from propulsion and navigation, routed through band-locked, manually switchable interfaces.
 Even quantum-linked messages pass through filtered buffers, never direct.

 Together, these three tiers form a hardened architecture: a vessel you can understand, isolate, repair, and trust.
 Every control surface is deliberate.
 Every system partitioned.
 In space, trust is not a feeling.
 It is a layout.